Rebeccaxu0/fuse-database-seeder/tests/Unit/README.md

 ## Phase II - Gather details

 In this phase we return to the Drupal application to add any data columns, as well as SQL code to migrate Drupal data to the new application.
+Drupal tends to create lots of unnecessary tables, so this will likely require migrating data from multiple tables into a single Laravel table.